rajwol/MavenHospital/README.md

 ## **Project Overview**

 This project focuses on analyzing synthetic data from Massachusetts General Hospital, encompassing records of approximately 1,000 patients from the years 2011 to 2022.
-The dataset was cleaned using Excel and queries were created using SQL Server Management Studio (SSMS).
+The dataset was cleaned using Microsoft Excel and queries were extracted using SQL Server Management Studio (SSMS).
 The dataset includes detailed information on patient demographics, insurance coverage, and medical encounters & procedures.
 The primary objective is to leverage SQL to extract meaningful insights from the data, which could inform decision-making processes in healthcare management and policy.

 ## **Dataset Description**